Petition against merger: Elders want govt to stop executing projects in ex-Fata

 Bismillah Jan said the Khyber Qaumi Jirga had also informed former Chief Justice Supreme Court Iftikhar Mohammad Chaudhry and Advocate of the Supreme Court Wasim Sajjad about all the complexities and different angles of merger.

-He said the Supreme Court had made former MNAs, the federal and provincial government parties in the case.
+He said the Supreme Court had made former MNAs, the federal and provincial governments parties in the case.

 The elder added the Supreme Court had issued notices to the attorney general and advocate general in the case.